 Credit One Bank® Platinum Visa® for Rebuilding Credit

-Surge Mastercard has a minimum credit limit of up to $1,000 and doubles to higher credit limit to $2,000 after timely payments within 6 months.
-Initial loan limit from 300 to 1000 US dollars (subject to available credit).
+Surge Mastercard has a minimum credit limit of up to $1,000 and doubles to a higher credit limit of $2,000 after timely payments within 6 months.
+The initial loan limit is from 300 to 1000 US dollars (subject to available credit).
 The bank provides a quick and easy application process for its customers, as well as free 24/7 online checking account access.

-With Surge Mastercard you can make payments, check due dates, and view reports online or through the app.
+With Surge Mastercard, you can make payments, check due dates, and view reports online or through the app.
 You also get free access to Experian VantageScore to track your credit progress.
-The ongoing variable APR is 24.99% – 29.99%.
+The ongoing variable APR is 29.99%.
 The FICO score is derived from your reports sent to the three major credit bureaus.

 Reflex Mastercard®

-This card offers credit limits range that is wider than some of the competition.
-Reflex Mastercard’s limit is up to $1,000 and doubles to $2,000 after on time payments within 6 months.
-Initial loan limit from 300 to 1000 US dollars (subject to available credit).
-The interest rate is variable and ranges from 24.99% to 29.99%.
+This card offers a credit limit range that is wider than that of some of the competition.
+Reflex Mastercard’s limit is up to $1,000 and doubles to $2,000 after on-time payments within 6 months.
+The initial loan limit is from 300 to 1000 US dollars (subject to available credit).
+The interest rate is 29.99% variable.

-Reflex Mastercard offers fraud protection and the ability to increase your loan limit by making six consecutive payments on time.
+Reflex Mastercard offers fraud protection and can increase your loan limit by making six consecutive payments on time.
 Depending on your score, you may be able to avoid the monthly service fee (which is always charged during the first year anyway).
 Other fees include international transaction fees and fees for additional cards, cash advances, late payments, and chargebacks.

 FIT Mastercard®